 - Injury, trauma or irritation.
 This includes injury or irritation from an accident, pelvic surgery, female circumcision or a cut made during childbirth to enlarge the birth canal (episiotomy).

 - Inflammation, infection or skin disorder.
 An infection in your genital area or urinary tract can cause painful intercourse.
 Eczema or other skin problems in your genital area also can be the problem.

-- Congenital abnormality.
-A problem present at birth, such as the absence of a fully-formed vagina (vaginal agenesis) or development of a membrane that blocks the vaginal opening (imperforate hymen), could be the underlying cause of dyspareunia.
+- A problem present at birth.
+Not having a fully formed vagina (vaginal agenesis) or the development of a membrane that blocks the vaginal opening (imperforate hymen) could cause dyspareunia.

 - Certain illnesses and conditions.
-The list includes endometriosis, pelvic inflammatory disease, uterine prolapse, retroverted uterus, uterine fibroids, cystitis, irritable bowel syndrome, hemorrhoids and ovarian cysts.
+The list includes endometriosis, pelvic inflammatory disease, uterine prolapse, retroverted uterus, uterine fibroids, cystitis, irritable bowel syndrome, pelvic floor dysfunction, adenomyosis, hemorrhoids and ovarian cysts.

 - Surgeries or medical treatments.
-Scarring from pelvic surgery, including hysterectomy, can sometimes cause painful intercourse.
+Scarring from pelvic surgery, including hysterectomy, can cause painful intercourse.
 Medical treatments for cancer, such as radiation and chemotherapy, can cause changes that make sex painful.

 - Stress.
 Your pelvic floor muscles tend to tighten in response to stress in your life.
 This can contribute to pain during intercourse.

-- Stewart EG. Differential diagnosis of sexual pain in women. http://www.uptodate.com/home/.
-Accessed Dec.
-8, 2014.
+- Barbieri R. Differential diagnosis of sexual pain in women. https://www.uptodate.com/contents/search.
+Accessed Oct.
+29, 2019.